SpaceX Falcon 9 rocket launches 28 Starlink satellites to orbit from Florida (photos)

 Breaking space news, the latest updates on rocket launches, skywatching events and more!

-Thursday's launch was SpaceX's 51st Falcon 9 mission of 2025, and the company's 34th Starlink launch so far this year.
+Tuesday's launch was SpaceX's 53rd Falcon 9 mission of 2025, and the company's 36th Starlink launch so far this year.
 The company has also launched two test flights of its Starship megarocket in 2025.

 Join our Space Forums to keep talking space on the latest missions, night sky and more!
 And if you have a news tip, correction or comment, let us know at: community@space.com.